Facts of the Trip

 Our trekking package to Everest Base Camp is around 12 days.
 It’s the standard trekking itinerary from Kathmandu to Everest and returns to Kathmandu.
 However, the duration can vary depending on weather conditions, acclimatization needs, and individual fitness levels.

-The 12-day trek covers all the necessary hiking plans, including two days of acclimatization in Namche and Dingboche, making your trek successful by reducing the risk of altitude sickness.
-If you plan 14 day Everest Base Camp trek is best for a flight cancellation program.
+The 12-day trek covers all the necessary hiking plans, including two days of acclimatization in Namche and Dingboche, which makes your trek successful sickness.
+If you plan a 14-day Everest Base Camp trek, it is best to use it by reducing the risk of altitude a flight cancellation program.

 Everest Base Camp trek costs for the Kathmandu to Lukla or Ramechhap to Lukla flight, trekking permits and National Park Entry fees, trekking guide, and porters.
 Similarly, accommodation and food for you with the necessary hot and cold drinks cover the cost.